indigo-dc/Monitoring/zabbix-wrapper/README.md

 1.2 INSTALLING
 --------------

-When having the war at disposal starting from a clean VM with Ubuntu install the docker manager:
+When having the war at disposal, starting from a clean VM with Ubuntu, install the docker manager:
 ```
 sudo apt-get update
 ```